emmz3230/Routing-Controller-Doc/docs/More-Examples/Prefix-all-controllers-routes.md

 # Prefix all controllers routes

-If you want to prefix all your routes, e.g. /api you can use routePrefix option:
+If you want to prefix all your routes,for Example . `/api` you can use routePrefix option:

 ```
 import { createExpressServer } from 'routing-controllers';